 Robert Loss has been writing music criticism since 2009.
-His main venue for this writing has been PopMatters, where he’s written the column “Ties That Bind” from 2012-2018 in addition to other articles and interviews.
+For PopMatters he wrote the column “Ties That Bind” from 2012-2018 in addition to other articles and interviews.
 Additional writing has appeared in the Los Angeles Review of Books, Public Books, Ghettoblaster, Heavy Feather Review, and Bookslut.

 “Scenes of Love and Theft: Bob Dylan, Piracy, and Cultures of Transgression,” a review of Elijah Wald’s Dylan Goes Electric! and Stephen Witt’s How Music Got Free.
 Los Angeles Review of Books.
 July 1 2015.
 Online.